Darukshock/Gui-Lib/README.md

 ## Features
 - Highly customizable : you can have multiple menus, each with any number of pages, and their content get generated dynamically.
 - TODO : fix Creative UI and link it here as an example

+## How it works
+- The Gui revolves around manipulating a chest minecart.
+- It's riding an item display to make it immune to gravity, and teleport faster to player.
+- A marker entity is riding the minecart, in order to store arbitrary data.
 ## How to use

 0) A basic understanding of datapacks and NBT is recommended in order to follow this guide.